fargito/rust-cdk-serverless/README.md

 # Serverless CDK Rust

 A sample serverless app with Rust.
-I'm just experimenting stuff here so don't take anything for face value 🙃.
+I'm just experimenting stuff here so don't take anything at face value 🙃.

 ## Setup

 ### Requirements

-**NodeJS**: version is stored in `.nvmrc`.
+**NodeJS**: See [official NodeJS install docs](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs).
+The current NodeJS version is stored in `.nvmrc`.
 If you use `nvm`, you can run:

 ```bash
 nvm use